Environmental Quality Control

 1. Eco-Industrial Town Development

+The Company has collaborated with the Industrial Estate Authority of Thailand (IEAT) in developing AMATA industrial estates as Eco-industrial Towns according to government policy.
 The guidelines for a development plan are in line with the development framework laid out by the IEAT, which consists of 5 dimensions and 22 aspects.
 The five dimensions, which are physical, economic, environmental, social, and management, are related to the Company’s stakeholders: local communities, customers, employees, factory employees, and local government authorities.
 There are three levels of eco-industrial town development, namely Eco-Champion, Eco-Excellence, and Eco-World Class.
 In the near future, the Industrial Estate Authority of Thailand (IEAT) plans to develop a draft framework for indicators transitioning from Eco-Industrial Estate (Eco I.E.) towards Sustainable Development Goals-oriented Industrial Estates (SDGs I.E.).

 To develop Eco-industrial Town at AMATA City Chonburi Industrial Estate and AMATA City Rayong Industrial Estate, the Company has implemented numerous initiatives and projects such as setting up traffic management and industrial waste management committees, creating jobs for local communities, conducting comprehensive environmental management systems, environmental quality monitoring, managing water pollution, waste, noise pollution, dust, smoke, pollution measurement, and publicly disclosing its performance.
 Further efforts include improving the well-being of people in communities and factories, as well as developing an advanced data management system for internal operations.